 SEND Information Report

-This document contains information about the provision offered for students with Special Educational Needs (SEN) at Springwell Community College.
-It should be read in conjunction with the SEN mission statement and policy, the Inclusion policy and the Accessibility plan and forms part of the Derbyshire Local Offer for secondary schools.
+This document contains information about the provision offered for students with Special Educational Needs (SEND) at Springwell Community College.
+It should be read in conjunction with the SEND mission statement and policy, the Inclusion policy and the Accessibility plan and forms part of the Derbyshire Local Offer for secondary schools.